danrichards/aicrawler-docs/AiCrawler/README.md

 1. Learn / gather something special in a large arrangement of data.
 2. Reduce dependency on the DOM for finding our tool's payload.

+## Reading the docs

+Although I hate to be a jargonista, explaining things in documentation will be easier if you understanding the following:

+* The words "heuristics" and "rules" are used synonymously.
+* A rule "hitting" means the rule has asserted as true.
+* A rule "missing" means the rule has asserted as false.